 - Trailhead: 15519 Thornbush Rd, Ramona, CA 92065

 The trailhead is located in Ramona, and I would recommend putting this address in the GPS “15519 Thornbush Rd, Ramona, CA 92065.”
-There are a dozen or so parking spaces and a lot of street spots, but it can get busy on the weekends so get there early.
+There are a dozen or so parking spaces and a lot of street spots, but it can get busy on the weekends, so get there early.

 The hike starts from the trailhead permit checkpoint and proceeds down a series of gradual switchbacks for 2 miles.
-The switchbacks are long and windy, but they are gradual, which makes them nice as you are heading up.
+The switchbacks are long and windy, but they are gradual, which makes them pleasant as you are heading up.

-Be sure to watch out for snakes on this trail as well, we saw one since it was a sunny day which is what the snakes love.
+Be sure to watch out for snakes on this trail as well; we saw one since it was a sunny day, which is what the snakes love.

 You will pass 3-4 signs that let you know how far you are from the waterfall and trailhead during this section.